latest nhpb_banner 1__compressed2

 Interface

-Homeless youth and families, abused children, and victims of domestic violence can receive housing, treatment, and counseling to deal with their crisis.
+Homeless youth and families, abused children, and victims of domestic violence can receive housing.
+There is also substance abuse treatment, and counseling to deal with their crisis.

 The center a transitional housing for individuals, male or female.
+They also provide transitional housing in the LA County area.
 The agency will provide a clean yet spacious living environment for people to obtain the growth they would like to attain.

 Jovenes, Inc.